South Charleston High School: School renovations

 South Charleston High School underwent several renovations, including the completion of a commons area, more classrooms and an auxiliary gym, to make room for ninth graders students in 2001 when the school changed from grades 10-12 to include freshman.
 A commons area referred to by the students and staff as the "Piazza" was added to the front of the school and became the current entrance to the building.
-It serves as a commons area and houses a concession stand, a garden, waterfall and seating areas.
+It serves as a commons area and houses a concession stand, garden, and seating areas.
 The entrance to the gym, theater, auxiliary gym and offices can all be accessed from the commons area.
 The auxiliary gym was added to allow gym classes and sports practices at the same time.
 The new classrooms were added to the back of the school that now house the history department and are referred to as "The New Wing" by students and staff.
 The cafeteria was also made larger to make room for the upcoming students.